Best POD Coffee Machines

 You won’t find any instant coffee in Nespresso capsules, you won’t find any milk pods or capsules containing milk either.

-There are masses of compatible capsules for Nespresso original, so it’s worth double-checking the ingredients when you’re buying compatibles, however I’ve never come across any compatible pod containing anything however ground coffee beans.
+There are masses of compatible capsules for Nespresso original, so it’s worth double-checking the ingredients when you’re buying compatibles, nevertheless I’ve never come across any compatible pod containing anything but ground coffee beans.

 Lavazza A Modo Mio